Managing Yandex StoreDoc cluster hosts

 yc managed-mongodb host add \ --cluster-name <cluster_name> \ --host zone-id=<availability_zone>,` `subnet-id=<subnet_ID>,` `assign-public-ip=<public_access>,` `hidden=<hide_host>,` `secondary-delay-secs=<replica_lag_in_seconds>,` `priority=<host_priority>Where:

 --cluster-name: Cluster name.
-You can get it with the list of clusters in the folder.--host: Host settings:zone-id: Availability zone.subnet-id: Subnet ID.
-You need to specify it if the availability zone contains more than one subnet; otherwise, Yandex StoreDoc will automatically select the only subnet there is.assign-public-ip: Internet access to the host via a public IP address,trueorfalse.hidden: Hide host,trueorfalse.
-If the host is hidden, only direct connections will be able to read from it (for example, to make backups from it without adding load to the cluster).secondary-delay-secs: Replica's lag behind the master in seconds.
-It can be useful for data recovery in case of invalid operations.priority: Host priority for assignment as a master.
+You can get it from the list of clusters in your folder.--host: Host settings:zone-id: Availability zone.subnet-id: Subnet ID.
+If your availability zone contains multiple subnets, make sure to specify the subnet ID.
+If only one exists, Yandex StoreDoc will auto-select it.assign-public-ip: Controls whether the host is accessible via a public IP address,trueorfalse.hidden: Determines whether the host is hidden,trueorfalse.
+A hidden host is still accessible for read operations, but only through direct connections.
+This can be useful, for example, for making backups without adding extra load to the cluster.secondary-delay-secs: Replica's lag behind the master in seconds.
+This setting can be useful for data recovery after operational errors.priority: Host priority for master promotion.

 Yandex StoreDoc will start the host addition process.